Lifting Weights Will Make Me Bulky

-Heavy weight training benefits weight loss:
+Heavy weight training leads to weight loss

 Heavy lifting increases your BMR